SethClydesdale/forumactif-messenger/README.md

 http://demoactif.forumactif.com/t36-demo-forumactif-messenger?demo=fam&demo_user=true

 ## How to Install
-Installing Forumactif Messenger on your forum is super easy !
-Visit the link below to learn how to install Forumactif Messenger on your Forum !
+Installing Forumactif Messenger is super easy !
+Visit the link below to learn how to install Forumactif Messenger on your Forumotion forum !

 https://github.com/SethClydesdale/forumactif-messenger/wiki/Installing